 - 5. The Draft Scoping Report was published in April 2018 and provided a collection of baseline data for the Parish.
 The document sought to establish the key sustainability challenges facing the Parish of an economic, environmental and social nature.

 - 6. The document was subject to a consultation process with Waverley Borough Council, Natural England (NE), Environment Agency (EA) and Historic England (HA).

 - 7. The Scoping Report assessed and collated all relevant plans, documents and programmes which might have an impact on the formation of policy and provide an understanding of the key sustainability issues faced by the Parish.
 The document included an overview of the Parish and then environmental, social and economic characteristics.
 Information was collected on the following topic areas:

 - Nature conservation and biodiversity;

 - Landscape;

 - Air and Climate;

-- Water:
+- Water;

 - Soil and Geology;

 - Heritage;

 - Social and economic indicators;

 - Roads and transport;

-- Infrastructure; and - Economic characteristics. - 8.
-As a result of this appraisal, a series of sustainability issues were identified.
+- Infrastructure; and

+- Economic characteristics.

+- 8. As a result of this appraisal, a series of sustainability issues were identified.
 This sought to identify the challenges facing the Parish and then assess them if no neighbourhood plan was delivered.
 A SWOT analysis was also used to review issues facing the Parish.
-This showed that sustainability issues would be better addressed through the production of a neighbourhood plan. - 9.
-Once the sustainability issues had been clearly identified, the Scoping Report sought to establish a Sustainability Framework.
-The Sustainability Framework comprised of a number of objectives, with relevant indicators, which could be used to assess the identified sustainability issues. - 10.
-The consultation responses to the Scoping Report were incorporated into the Draft SR. Separately the Scoping Report was updated to reflect the comments made and subsequently issued along with the Draft CNP at Regulation 14 Consultation Stage.
-Following Regulation 14 Consultation, the CNP was amended.
-At Examination stage, certain clarifications and further explanations were required which were duly reflected in the SR and this Non-Technical Summary.
+This showed that sustainability issues would be better addressed through the production of a neighbourhood plan.

+- 9. Once the sustainability issues had been clearly identified, the Scoping Report sought to establish a Sustainability Framework.
+The Sustainability Framework comprised of a number of objectives, with relevant indicators, which could be used to assess the identified sustainability issues.

+- 10. The consultation responses to the Scoping Report were incorporated into the Draft SR. Separately the Scoping Report was updated to reflect the comments made is subsequently issued along with this Regulation 16 Consultation Version of the CNP.

-Draft Sustainability Report
+Sustainability Report